apycazo/codex/codex-golem/readme.md

 ### Limitations and things to notice

 - Rest endpoints can not map simple types, only objects (this is, need to use Integer instead of int, for example).
-- The default pool size if fairly small (8), since this is meant to be used for small applications.
+- The default pool size is fairly small (8), since this is meant to be used for small applications.

 # Backlog: